thunlp/LEVEN/README.md

 ## Leader Board

-To get the test results, you can submit your predictions to our CodaLab competition (link is coming soon).
+LEVEN is going to appear at CAIL 2022.
+To get the test results, you can submit your predictions to [CAIL](http://cail.cipsc.org.cn/) (the specific submission entry is coming soon).

 ## Experiments